Bento Boxes – In Collaboration with the Port Townsend School of Art – Sold Out, Call for Waitlist, 1 (866) 678 3396

 Materials Fee: $0

 Join us for an exclusive four-day workshop/retreat with nationally and internationally known Mixed Media artist and instructor Seth Apter, in collaboration with the Port Townsend School of the Arts (hosting the retreat) and the Pacific NorthWest Art School.
 Come join Seth in a stunning venue surrounded by woods and ocean.
 Participants will have their own single room dorm and all meals provided in addition to the workshop experience.
-Escape the ordinary and immerse yourself in “Bento Boxes” June 5-9th (check out morning of the 10th as Seth would like everyone to have a final class dinner and evening together).
+Escape the ordinary and immerse yourself in “Bento Boxes” June 5-9th (check-out on morning of the 10th as Seth would like everyone to have a final class dinner and evening together).
 Since this is a retreat, students must stay on site and dine on site together.

 Fees include: full tuition, all meals and lodging (five nights of lodging) of dormitory style lodging provided by Fort Worden.
 Those with special dietary considerations need to state those as least two weeks before the retreat so catering can accommodate you.
 A deposit of half is required to secure your spot.